SadhanaSai/12740-COVIDOccupancy/README.md

 4) I am still waiting for my break beam sensor to be delivered.
 I will have to change the way the project works once the sensor arrives.

 ### Future Plan
+1) Troubleshoot the existing code to allow buzzer to sound after the limit is reached
-I am planning on adding a validation sensing system (potentially a break beam sensor) to confirm entry or exit from a room.
+2) Add a validation sensing system (potentially a break beam sensor) to confirm entry or exit from a room.
 The break beam will be placed at the door and the Motion sensor will be placed inside the room, right after the entrance.
 Thus, if the PIR signal is followed by the Break beam signal, the person has left the room, and if the Break beam sensor signal is followed by the motion sensor signal a person has entered the room.
 This validation method would prevent false positives.

 ## Methodology